Tafara-N/alx-react/0x01-react_intro/README.md

 - Directory: `0x01-react_intro`
 - File: task_3/dashboard/src/setupTests.js

-7. Create React tests
+### 7. Create React tests

-mandatory
-in task_3/dashboard/src/App.test.js create four tests:
+**in `task_3/dashboard/src/App.test.js` create four tests:**

-test that App renders without crashing verify that App renders a div with the class App-header verify that App renders a div with the class App-body verify that App renders a div with the class App-footer in task_3/dashboard/src/Notifications.test.js create three tests
+- test that App renders without crashing
+- verify that App renders a div with the class `App-header`
+- verify that App renders a div with the class `App-body`
+- verify that App renders a div with the class `App-footer`

+**in `task_3/dashboard/src/Notifications.test.js` create three tests**

-test that Notifications renders without crashing verify that Notifications renders three list items verify that Notifications renders the text Here is the list of notifications
+- test that Notifications renders without crashing
+- verify that Notifications renders three list items
+- verify that Notifications renders the text `Here is the list of notifications`

 **Requirements:**